Cold Asian Noodle Salad

 - Maple Syrup: Can be substituted with agave syrup or coconut sugar.

 - Peanut Butter: Can be substituted with almond butter or for a nut-free dressing, you can use sunflower seed butter.
+Natural creamy peanut butter is suggested but you could crunchy if that’s what you have.

 - Soy Sauce: Use low-sodium soy sauce or for a gluten-free, be sure to use tamari or coconut aminos.